This former jail is still holding four spectral guests of the state.

 Cabinet doors have opened by themselves.

-They were able to record some scientific evidence which suggests that although The Squirrel Cage Jail closed its doors long ago, some inmates and jailers are still there, unable to let go.
+PRISM members and CAPT paranormal investigation groups are just two of the many groups who have recorded scientific evidence which suggests that, while The Squirrel Cage Jail closed its doors long ago, some inmates and superintendents are still there, unable to let go.

 226 Pearl Street